i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ### PHP compiler

-The PHP compiler is a Perl script that allows to download, configure, compile, install additional PHP versions in one step.
+The PHP compiler is a Perl script that allows to download, configure, compile and install additional PHP versions in one step.
 The script is located in the **PhpSwitcher/PhpCompiler** directory.

 For instance, if you want to install the **php5.3** version, you can run the script as follow: